 When U.S. cities and states faced shelter-in-place orders to limit the spread of the coronavirus, Americans’ reduced mobility resulted in plummeting sales at rideshare companies.
-With the exception of a late 2020 dip, sales have been gradually recovering since April 2020.
-Uber sales were up 124 percent year-over-year and Lyft sales were up 101 percent year-over-year in November 2021.
+With the exception of year-end dips in 2020 and 2021, sales have been gradually recovering since April 2020.
+Bloomberg Second Measure transaction data shows that Uber sales were up 49 percent year-over-year and Lyft sales were up 29 percent year-over-year in May 2022.

-As the rideshare industry continues to rebound from the pandemic, consumers appear to be paying more for their rides.
-In November 2021, the average sales per customer at Uber was $77, a 32 percent increase year-over-year and a 6 percent increase from November 2019.
-Likewise, the average sales per customer for Lyft in November 2021 was $71, a 26 percent increase from the same month in 2020 and an 8 percent increase from two years ago.
+As the rideshare industry continues to rebound from the pandemic and some companies add fuel surcharges in response to rising gas prices, consumers may be paying more for their rides.
+In May 2022, the average monthly sales per customer at Uber was $87, a 19 percent increase year-over-year and a 60 percent increase from May 2020.
+Likewise, the average sales per customer for Lyft in May 2022 was $77, an 18 percent increase from the same month in 2021 and a 54 percent increase from two years ago.

-Uber and Lyft win regulatory battle over driver classification
+Uber and Lyft in regulatory battle over driver classification

 Uber also among top U.S. meal delivery companies